The 39 Clues: Storm Warning

 Storm Warning is the ninth book in the series.
 It was written by Linda Sue Park and published on May 25, 2010.
+It is 190 pages long.

 Amy and Dan continue their hunt in the Bahamas and Jamaica.
 They distrust Nellie after discovering that she works for William McIntyre.
 First, they go to Oceanus, an amusement park in the Bahamas.
-Dan enjoys all of the rides for two hours, and he meets up with Nellie and Amy seven minutes after two p.m.
+Dan enjoys the rides for two hours, and then meets up with Nellie and Amy.
 Amy tells Dan about the Jolly Codger Pirate's Cove Tour, which takes tourists on a boat to islands frequented by famous pirates.
 Amy and Dan reluctantly agree when Nellie says that she is going with them.
 When the tour docks at a cove, the first mate gives Amy and Dan a piece of paper with a message on it.
 They decode it and find out that is says " EAST END OF ISLAND.
 CAVE.".
 Meanwhile, Natalie Kabra recounts how she had been experiencing nightmares for a week about Dan and Amy almost dying while being pushed to a propeller by her mother Isabel, and there is no sound except for laughter.
 The Cahills find a Tomas bear claw in the cave.
 However, Amy is injured when the tide comes in and she hits her head on rocks.
 Soon, the group decides to head out of the Bahamas to Jamaica.
 At the Montego Bay airport, they find a hotel and settle in.
 Following a lead, they head to Spanish Town, and continue the hunt.
 They also meet a historian and librarian, Lester, and his grandma, Miss Alice.
 They learn that Nellie's family has been connected with the Cahills in many ways.
 They head out to the Port Royal excavation site with Lester, and find a box Grace donated that can fit the objects they collected.
 They cannot open the box.
 They are then chased by Isabel's thugs.
 Lester, who had the box, leads them into quicksand, but gets stuck himself, and drowns.
 Afterwards, the siblings quit the hunt.
-Instead of driving them to the airport, Nellie stops at Moore town and gives the box to an infamous "Man In Black", who has been following Dan and Amy, he gives the siblings one hour to open the box.
+Instead of driving them to the airport, Nellie stops at Moore town and gives the box to the infamous "Man In Black", who had been following Dan and Amy, he gives the siblings one hour to open the box.
 They figure out that on the strip they found is an unfolded Möbius strip.
 Amy inserts the strip to the final slit and the box springs open.
 It contains a poem by Madeleine Cahill (the fifth child of Gideon and Olivia Cahill, unbeknownst to all but Olivia) and the clue of mace.
 The mystery man reveals his true identity as Fiske Cahill, Amy and Dan's grand-uncle and Grace's younger brother.
-He reveals the existence of the Madrigal branch, a previously unknown part of the Cahill family, and grants them and Nellie active Madrigal status (Nellie was the first person non blood related Madrigal to ever join).
+He reveals the existence of the Madrigal branch, a previously unknown part of the Cahill family, and grants them and Nellie active Madrigal status (Nellie was the first non-blood related Madrigal to ever join).
 After reading the poem, Dan concludes that the siblings' next stop is England.